How to reset Windows 10 without losing your files

 Choose Keep my files on the Reset this PC screen

-Because you are not signed in, you need to authenticate to Windows 10 before continuing the reset process.
+Because you aren’t signed in, you need to authenticate to Windows 10 before continuing the reset process.
 Windows 10 displays the list of users defined in your system.
-Select your user and sign in.
+Select your user.

 Choose your user to validate the request for reset